 B2.2.
 The PCC and Chief Constable both operate within an approved annual budget.
-To ensure that the budget is not overspent, the Chief Constable, the Chief of Staff and the PCCCFO are required to manage expenditure within their budget allocations, subject to the rules of virement.
+To ensure that the budget is not overspent, the Chief Constable, the Chief Executive and Monitoring Officer and the PCCCFO are required to manage expenditure within their budget allocations, subject to the rules of virement.